root-project/root/tutorials/index.md

 \defgroup Tutorials Tutorials
-\brief A collection of macros helping to learn ROOT by example.
+\brief A collection of C++ macros, Python scripts and notebooks helping to learn ROOT by example.